jonepl-portfolio/.github/profile/README.md

 ![t](./imgs/Hosted-App-Overall-App.jpg)

 Requests are routed through an NGINX reverse proxy using a private Docker Swarm network.
 This ensures secure and efficient communication between services.
 TLS certificates are automatically managed by an internal Certbot service, enhancing the security of all endpoints.

-## Features
-- Microservice architecture using Docker Swarm
-- Secure communication with TLS certificates
-- Centralized management with Portainer
-- Scalable and maintainable setup

 ## For Developers